sigman78/Defer/design.md

 NotYetAvailable<OtherResult> doAnother(AnotherRequest);
 ```

-Clearly this is step of from the callbacks to the concise and expressive APIs.
+Clearly this is a step of from the callbacks to the concise and expressive APIs.

 ## Type notation